ykrods/indie-tracker/README.rst

 Indie Tracker
 ================

+!!!
+This project has moved to https://github.com/ykrods/iter .

-Portable project management system for prototying or personal project on local server
+Project management system for prototying or personal project on local server

 Features
 ===========